 - Before you take EMEND, tell your doctor if you have liver problems.

-- Before you take EMEND, tell your doctor if you are pregnant or plan to become pregnant because it is not known if EMEND can harm your unborn baby.
-Women who use birth control medicines containing hormones (birth control pills, skin patches, implants, and certain IUDs) should also use a backup method of birth control during treatment with EMEND and for up to 1 month after using EMEND to prevent pregnancy.
+- Before you take EMEND® (aprepitant), tell your doctor if you are pregnant or plan to become pregnant because it is not known if EMEND can harm your unborn baby.
+Women who use birth control medicines containing hormones (birth control pills, skin patches, implants, and certain IUDs) should also use a backup method of birth control to prevent pregnancy during treatment with EMEND and for up to 1 month after using EMEND.

 - EMEND may affect how other medicines work, including chemotherapy.
 Other medicines may affect how EMEND works.
 Tell your doctor about all the medicines you are taking or plan to take, including prescription or nonprescription medicines, vitamins, or herbal supplements.

 - If you take the blood-thinner medicine warfarin sodium (Coumadin or Jantoven), your doctor may do blood tests after you take EMEND to check your blood clotting.

 - EMEND may cause serious side effects, including serious allergic reactions such as hives, rash, itching, and trouble breathing or swallowing.
 Severe skin reactions may occur rarely.
 Stop taking EMEND and call your doctor right away if you have any of these signs or symptoms of an allergic reaction.

 - The most common side effects of EMEND are tiredness, nausea, hiccups, constipation, diarrhea, loss of appetite, headache, and hair loss.
 These are not all the possible side effects of EMEND.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 EMEND is available by prescription only.
 Please read the Patient Information for EMEND and discuss it with your doctor.
 The physician Prescribing Information also is available.